lux4rd0/unifi_protect_time_lapse/README.md

 21:30:10 - Cameras 9-12 capture
 ```

+**Important**: Distribution is only enabled when it provides a benefit.
+With small deployments or when concurrent limits are sufficient, all cameras capture simultaneously for optimal performance.

 This ensures you never exceed the 10 req/sec limit while maintaining precise timing.

 ### Rate Limit Configuration Examples